-$$\gamma{15} = (f{L1}/f{L5})^2 = (1575.42/1176.45)^2 = (154/115)^2.$$
+$\gamma{15} = (f{L1}/f{L5})^2 = (1575.42/1176.45)^2 = (154/115)^2.$

-20.3.3.3.1.3 Ionospheric Data.
+20.3.3.3.1.3 Ionospheric Data

 The ionospheric parameters which allow the "L5 only" user to utilize the ionospheric model for computation of the ionospheric delay are contained in message type 30.
 The "single-frequency" user should use the model given in Figure 20-4 of IS-GPS-200 to make this correction.
-The calculated value of T{iono} (T{iono} = ionospheric correction parameter) in the model is referred to the L1 frequency; if the user is operating on the L5 frequency, the correction term must be multiplied by γ 15 (reference paragraph 20.3.3.3.1.2.2).
+The calculated value of T{iono} (T{iono} = ionospheric correction parameter) in the model is referred to the L1 frequency; if the user is operating on the L5 frequency, the correction term must be multiplied by $\gamma 15$ (reference paragraph 20.3.3.3.1.2.2).
 It is estimated that the use of this model will provide at least a 50 percent reduction in the single-frequency user's RMS error due to ionospheric propagation effects.
 The bit lengths, scale factors, ranges, and units of these parameters are given in Table 20-X of IS-GPS-200 (See Figure 20-3 for complete ionospheric bit allocation).

 The ionospheric data shall be updated by the CS at least once every six days while the CS is able to upload the SVs.
-If the CS is unable to upload the SVs, the ionospheric data transmitted by the SVs may not be accurate.
-During extended operations, if the CS is unable to upload the SVs, the use of this model will yield unpredictable results.
+If the CS is unable to upload the SVs, the ionospheric data transmitted by the SVs may not be accurate and the use of this model will yield unpredictable results.

-20.3.3.1.4 Example Application of Correction Parameters.
+20.3.3.3.1.4 Example Application of Correction Parameters